 Property taxes are one of the necessary but unpleasant side effects of home ownership.
 Personal Finance Expert and Author Jordan Goodman notes that new homeowners often underestimate the amount of property taxes, along with other running expenses such as insurance and maintenance required for homeownership.
 They end up in a stage where, as Goodman puts it, "The house owns you.
 You don't own the house."
 MoneyTips is happy to help you get free mortgage and refinance quotes from top lenders.

 The amount of property tax that you pay depends on its assessed value.
 If that assessment overestimates the value of your home, you are paying too much in property taxes and should take immediate steps to rectify the problem.
 It's the first step to, as Goodman would say, owning the house and not being owned by it.
-The Tax Cuts and Jobs Act of 2017 limits the total deductible amount of income, sales, and property taxes to $10,000 beginning in tax year 2018 (to be filed this season), which gives you yet another reason to try to lower your property tax bill.
+The Tax Cuts and Jobs Act limits the total deductible amount of income, sales, and property taxes to $10,000, which gives you yet another reason to try to lower your property tax bill.

 To determine if your home's assessed value is out of line, start by requesting your property tax card from your local assessor's office and reviewing it for errors.
 Some assessments are done on a drive-by basis, leaving a lot of room for interpretation and assumptions.
 Does the card have the basics listed correctly, such as square footage or number of bedrooms and bathrooms?
 If not, bring that to the assessor's immediate attention.